Heart Healthy Egg Salad Recipe

 Photo Credit: Adobe Stock

 Skip the store-bought stuff and make your own incredibly creamy, heart-healthy egg salad at home!
-Hard-boiled eggs and zesty brown mustard make every bite of this satisfying side dish a pleasure.
-This recipe is perfect for a lower-cholesterol diet and is made friendly for diabetic meal plans by replacing most of the egg yolks with high-protein whites and using light mayonnaise (see our ingredient swaps to make it no-mayo at all if you prefer).
-This quick, make-ahead recipe provides lean protein and can easily be customized to your taste with simple swaps.
-Check out our other healthy salad recipes for more lunchtime inspo!
+Hard-boiled eggs and zesty brown mustard make every bite a pleasure.
+This healthy recipe with almost no saturated fat was created for a low-cholesterol diet and for diabetic meal plans.
+We replace most of the egg yolks with low calorie egg whites and light mayonnaise.
+Check out our ingredient swaps to make this a no-mayo egg salad recipe if you prefer.
+This quick, 15-minute recipe has very low carbs making egg salad good for diabetics.

 Total Time